 Check the air quality index before going outside!
 Air quality and levels of irritants vary daily, keep an eye on it at www.airnow.gov Stay indoors during thunderstorms.
 Improve air quality by advocating for a reduction in open burning, and do not expose yourself to it by staying indoors when burning is high.
-Work with your doctor to learn what your.

 Work with your doctor to learn what you triggers are, and how you can avoid them.
-Advocate for policy makers to make changes that reduce the negative impact or the environment that can affect your health.
+Advocate for policy makers to make changes that reduce the negative impact on the environment that can affect your health.